mrled/biblemunger/readme.markdown

 - Create text API
     - Bible converted to rows of SQL in database w/ columns: textId (e.g. KJV), bookId (e.g. Genesis), chapterId (e.g. 1), verseId (e.g. 1), data (e.g. "In the beginning...")
-- Put all interaction logic in JS
-    - Do text replacement in JavaScript (this obviates the command line tool but I think that's ok)
-    - Have client JS also set the search/replace box text
 - Have the UI also talk to the database
     - No longer use URLs to save replacements (this wouldn't work well for multiple replacements anyway)
     - Instead, save replacement sets under a single ID and do something like http://example.com/munge?id=ReplacementSetId or whatever